-There is a lot of buzz around CLM, or contract lifecycle management.
-Use this primer to understand the CLM market and where this exciting technology is moving.
+There is a lot of buzz around CLM, or contract lifecycle management CLM.
+Use these 8 questions below to better understand the CLM market and where this exciting contract management software technology is moving.

 1. What Is CLM?

-CLM, shorthand for Contract Lifecycle Management, is a fast-growing software category encompassing a wide range of applications that provide contract management functionality either as stand-alone products or as a feature in a wider software suite.
+CLM, shorthand for Contract Lifecycle Management, is a fast-growing software category encompassing a wide range of applications that provide contract management functionality either as stand-alone products or as a feature in a wider contract lifecycle management software suite.

 2. Why Are Companies Adopting CLM?

-According to Gartner Research, which published its first-ever Magic Quadrant for CLM in 2020, companies are adopting CLM systems because they view CLM as a critical tool to accelerate business and reduce risk.
+According to Gartner Research, which published its first-ever Magic Quadrant for CLM in 2020, companies are adopting contract lifecycle management software because they view CLM as a critical tool to accelerate business and reduce risk.

-“As organizations seek better regulatory compliance and faster authoring, negotiation and sign-off cycle times, interest in contract life cycle management is growing rapidly,” the analyst firm reports in its Magic Quadrant for CLM.
+“As business users seek better regulatory compliance and faster authoring, negotiation and sign-off cycle times, interest in contract life cycle management is growing rapidly,” the analyst firm reports in its Magic Quadrant for CLM.

 3. Which Companies Are Adopting CLM?

-Gartner further reports that a wide variety of companies are turning to CLM systems.
+Gartner further reports that a wide variety of companies are turning to CLM platforms.

 4. What Are the Most Common CLM Benefits?

-Companies that adopt a CLM can expect to see gains in contract turnaround, regulatory and internal compliance, and overall business performance.
+Companies that adopt a contract lifecycle management solutions can expect to see gains in contract turnaround, regulatory and internal compliance, and overall business performance.

-Accelerated Contract Turnaround: CLM can automate contract management tasks including template management, authoring, approvals, redlining and execution.
-By automating these tasks, CLM enables companies to accelerate contract turnaround times, which ultimately means doing business faster across the business, from sourcing to sales.
+Accelerated Contract Turnaround: Contract management software can automate contract management tasks including template management, authoring, approvals, redlining and execution.
+By automating these contract workflow tasks, CLM enables companies to accelerate contract turnaround times, which ultimately means doing business faster across the business, from sourcing to sales.

-Optimized Business Performance: CLM allows companies to generate a great wealth of contract data, from which they can derive contract intelligence that allows them to react quickly to new challenges and opportunities.
-CLM also enables companies to manage contracts from anywhere at anytime, harmonizing global teams.
+Optimized Business Performance: Contract lifecycle management allows companies to generate a great wealth of contract data, from which they can derive contract intelligence that allows them to react quickly to new challenges and opportunities.
+CLM software solutions also enables companies to manage contracts from anywhere at anytime, harmonizing global teams.

 5. Where Does CLM Sit in a Tech Stack?